-James Monroe, the fifth President of the United States and the last president who was a Founding Father was born at Monroe’s Creek, Westmoreland County, Virginia, April 28, 1758.
+James Monroe, the fifth President of the United States and the last president who was a Founding Father, was born at Monroe’s Creek, Westmoreland County, Virginia, on April 28, 1758.

-He was first tutored at home by his mother Elizabeth and between the ages of 11 and 16, he studied at Campbell town Academy.
-Upon the death of his father in 1774, Monroe inherited a small plantation and slaves, officially joining the ruling class of the planter elite in Virginia.
-Just 16 years old, he formed a close relationship with his maternal uncle, the influential Judge Joseph Jones, who had been educated at the Inns of Court in London and was the executor of his father’s estate.
+He was first tutored at home by his mother Elizabeth, and between the ages of 11 and 16, he studied at Campbell town Academy.
+Upon his father’s death in 1774, Monroe inherited a small plantation and slaves, officially joining the ruling class of the planter elite in Virginia.
+Just 16 years old, he formed a close relationship with his maternal uncle, the influential Judge Joseph Jones.
+The latter had been educated at the Inns of Court in London and was the executor of his father’s estate.
 That same year, Monroe enrolled in the College of William and Mary.

-Afterward, he studied law with George Wythe, the first American law professor, and then moved to Richmond, Virginia to study law with Thomas Jefferson.
+Afterward, he studied law with George Wythe, the first American law professor, and then moved to Richmond, Virginia, to study law with Thomas Jefferson.
 In 1780 the British invaded Richmond, and as Governor, Jefferson commissioned Monroe as a colonel to command the militia and act as a liaison to the Continental Army in North Carolina.
 Afterward, Monroe resumed studying law under Jefferson.
-In 1782 he was elected to the Virginia House of Burgesses, and the next year, when 25 years old, was a delegate to the Continental Congress.
+In 1782 he was elected to the Virginia House of Burgesses, and the following year, when he was 25 years old, he was a delegate to the Continental Congress.

 James Monroe married Elizabeth Kortright (1768–1830) on February 16, 1786, in New York City.
 He had met her while serving with the Continental Congress, which then met in New York, the temporary capital of the new nation.
 The couple would have three children.

 Facing little opposition from the fractured Federalist Party, Monroe was easily elected president in 1816, winning over 80 percent of the electoral vote.
 He would serve from 1817 to 1825.
-Monroe was of plain, simple manners, of excellent judgment and of the highest integrity.
+Monroe was of plain, simple manners, excellent judgment, and the highest integrity.
 While his career did not stamp him as a man of genius, it proved him to be that which in his situation is better—an absolutely “safe” man to trust with the highest office in the gift of the American people.
-Under Monroe, the United States made greater advancement than during any previous decade.
+Under Monroe, the United States made more significant advancements than any previous decade.

 Everything united to make his administration successful.
-The Federal party having disappeared, its members either stopped voting or joined the Republicans.
-Since, therefore, everybody seemed to be agreed in his political views, the period is often referred to as “the era of good feeling,” a condition altogether too ideal to continue long.
+The Federal party had disappeared; its members stopped voting or joined the Republicans.
+Since, therefore, everybody seemed to be agreed with his political views, the period is often referred to as “the era of good feeling,” a condition altogether too ideal to continue long.
 He is most noted for his proclamation in 1823 of the Monroe Doctrine, which stated that the United States would not tolerate further European intervention in the Americas.

 Morris, Charles; A New history of the United States: The greater Republic; 1899